hypervel/hypervel.org/docs/docs/events.md

 ## Testing

-When testing code that dispatches events, you may wish to instruct Laravel Hyperf to not actually execute the event's listeners, since the listener's code can be tested directly and separately of the code that dispatches the corresponding event.
+When testing code that dispatches events, you may wish to instruct Hypervel to not actually execute the event's listeners, since the listener's code can be tested directly and separately of the code that dispatches the corresponding event.
 Of course, to test the listener itself, you may instantiate a listener instance and invoke the `handle` method directly in your test.

 Using the `Event` facade's `fake` method, you may prevent listeners from executing, execute the code under test, and then assert which events were dispatched by your application using the `assertDispatched`, `assertNotDispatched`, and `assertNothingDispatched` methods: